 From the park you can also take on one of Montenegro’s most spectacular experiences – rafting the Tara River Canyon.
 Twisting and turning for a staggering 80km (50 miles), the gorge hits 1,300m at its steepest point – that's almost as deep as the Grand Canyon.
 The little town of Zabljak is a good base to explore the area.

 If you really want to test your bottle, forget mountains and rivers; Montenegro’s wildest white-knuckle ride lies on the road.
 The drive from Kotor up to Lovcen National Park takes on 25 dizzying switchback turns, each bend evoking equal parts mind-numbing terror and eye-popping beauty.
 Let’s just say you’ll be happy when you reach the top, and not just for the awesome views out over the Bay of Kotor.

 You could fill a book with superlatives about the Bay of Kotor and you still wouldn’t even come close to an accurate description.

 A long road snakes around the foot of the bay, connecting time-trapped villages and tiny pebble beaches.
-The pick of the lot might be Perast, a perfectly preserved slice of ancient Venetia that's home to fewer than 300 locals.
+The pick of the lot might be Perast, a perfectly preserved slice of the Venetian Republic that's home to fewer than 400 locals.
 Day trippers flock here to see the islets of St. George and Our Lady of the Rocks, two charming churches plonked out in the middle of the bay.